Fosrenol Chewable Tablets (Lanthanum Carbonate Hydrate)

 - ketoconazole (antifungal) – take 2 hours before or after Fosrenol

-- tetracycline and doxycycline antibiotics – take 2 hours before or after Fosrenol
+- tetracycline antibiotics – take 2 hours before or after Fosrenol

 - thyroxine (thyroid hormone) – take 2 hours before or after Fosrenol